anujdeshpande/bashmarks/README.md

     s <bookmark_name> - Saves the current directory as "bookmark_name"
-    g <bookmark_name> - Goes (cd) to the directory associated with "bookmark_name" p <bookmark_name> - Prints the directory associated with "bookmark_name" d <bookmark_name> - Deletes the bookmark
+    g <bookmark_name> - Goes (cd) to the directory associated with "bookmark_name" pp<bookmark_name> - Prints the directory associated with "bookmark_name"
+    d <bookmark_name> - Deletes the bookmark
-    l                 - Lists all available bookmarks
+    ll                - Lists all available bookmarks

 ## Example Usage